UMass-Rescue/CanvasTracking/README.md

 Goals:

-[x] Build a cross platform mobile application that relays the latest GPS position of the app user to a backend server
+- [x] Build a cross platform mobile application that relays the latest GPS position of the app user to a backend server
-[x] The app should be able to relay position continiously (unsure if it will be able to run in the background)
+- [x] The app should be able to relay position continiously (unsure if it will be able to run in the background)
-    - may have to use sticky notifications
+- [x] The backend should store the position data from all the investigators canvassing, and it should have an endpoint for returning the latest position of all the investigators (possibly a websocket)
-[x] The backend should store the position data from all the investigators canvassing, and it should have an endpoint for returning the latest position of all the investigators (possibly a websocket) [x] The mobile app should have a map to render the positions of the investigators
+- [x] The mobile app should have a map to render the positions of the investigators

 Further Tasks